numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 across the community we will make it easier for downstream projects to plan.

 This is an unusual NEP in that it offers recommendations for community-wide policy and not for changes to NumPy itself.
-However, we do not currently have a place for SPEEPs (Scientific Python Ecosystem Enhancement Proposals) and given NumPy's central role in our community this seems like the proper place to document this.
+Since a common place for SPEEPs (Scientific Python Ecosystem Enhancement Proposals) does not exist and given NumPy's central role in the ecosystem, a NEP provides a visible place to document the proposed policy.

 This NEP is being put forward by maintainers of Matplotlib, scikit-learn, IPython, Jupyter, yt, SciPy, NumPy, and scikit-image.